 The Company insures nuclear plants and their generating units, owned by electric utilities and independent power producers (the "Members").
-The Company currently provides property insurance coverage to all of the commercial nuclear power generating facilities in the United States, Belgium and Spain for: 1) the costs associated with certain long-term interruptions of electric generation, under the Primary and Accidental Outage programs due to accidental physical damage to insured sites; 2) decontamination expenses incurred at such sites arising from accidental nuclear contamination; 3) other risks of direct physical loss at such sites, including certain premature decommissioning costs under the Primary and Excess programs, and 4) risks associated with the construction of new nuclear power plants through the Company's Builders' Risk program.
+The Company currently provides property insurance coverage to all of the commercial nuclear power generating facilities in the United States, Belgium and Spain for: 1) the costs associated with certain long-term interruptions of electric generation, due to accidental physical damage under the Accidental Outage programs; 2) decontamination expenses incurred at such sites arising from accidental nuclear contamination under the Primary and Excess programs; 3) other risks of direct physical loss at such sites, including certain premature decommissioning costs under the Primary and Excess programs, and 4) risks associated with the construction of new nuclear power plants through the Company's Builders' Risk program.